nicholastwai/phone-call-summarizer/README.md

 ##### The idea behind this project was to create a tool that would be useful for companies that record calls for "quality assurance purposes".
 Once a call is recorded, often times the resulting transcription can be long and cumbersome, filled with useless filler words that don't offer actionable insights for a customer service team.

-##### By leveraging OpenAI's large langauge models, we can automate call summarizing, so at a glance, a business owner can see what their customers are calling for and understand their market better.
+##### By leveraging OpenAI's large language models, we can automate call summarizing, so at a glance, a business owner can see what their customers are calling for and understand their market better.

 ##### Local Development Env
 Requirements: